unrealcv/unrealcv.github.io/_pages/index.md

 ## Citation

-If you found this project useful for you.
-Please consider citing our paper
+If you found this project useful, please consider citing our paper

 ```bibtex
 @article{qiu2016unrealcv,